Jordan Spieth's Success and Achievements in Timeline

 May 29, 2016: Dean & DeLuca Invitational Win

-On May 29, 2016, Jordan Spieth won the Dean & DeLuca Invitational, marking his first victory since the Masters collapse.
+On May 29, 2016, Jordan Spieth won the Dean & DeLuca Invitational, his first victory since his Masters collapse.

 2016: Laureus World Sports Award

-In November 2016, Jordan Spieth won the Emirates Australian Open for the second time in three years, claiming the title on the first playoff hole.
+In November 2016, Jordan Spieth won the Emirates Australian Open on the PGA Tour of Australasia for the second time in three years.

 2017: Vardon Trophy and Byron Nelson Award

-In 2017, Jordan Spieth won his third major at the Open Championship by three shots.
+In 2017, Jordan Spieth won his third major at The Open Championship by three shots at 12 under par.

-On April 17, 2022, Jordan Spieth won his 13th PGA Tour title at the RBC Heritage, defeating Patrick Cantlay in a playoff.
+On April 17, 2022, Jordan Spieth won his 13th PGA Tour title at the RBC Heritage, defeating Patrick Cantlay in a playoff after overcoming a 3 stroke deficit to third round leader, Harold Varner III.

-In September 2022, Jordan Spieth was selected to play on the U.S. team in the Presidents Cup and won all five of his matches, including four partnered with Justin Thomas.
+In September 2022, Jordan Spieth was selected to play on the U.S. team in the 2022 Presidents Cup, winning all five of his matches, including four partnered with Justin Thomas.